hildjj/draft-deth/draft-hildebrand-deth.md

 ~~~
 {: #example-update title="Update Example"}

-All of the potential updates are specified by the following CDDL:
+All of the potential updates are specified by the following CDDL (see {{I-D.greevenbosch-appsawg-cbor-cddl}}):

 ~~~ cddl
 {::include deth-update.cddl}